ATV permits in Oregon

-For side-by-sides, jeeps, trucks and passenger vehicle, the decal must be visible from the rear of the vehicle.
+For side-by-sides, jeeps, trucks and passenger vehicle, the permit must be visible from the rear of the vehicle.
 Suggested placement areas are bumper, tailgate or rear window.
-For quads, place decal on the right hand side of vehicle in visible location for sand rail vehicles the decal is to be displayed on the backside of the roll bar in the middle.
-For motorcycles, display decal in allocation that is visible when the rider is on the vehicle.
+For quads, place the permit on the right hand side of vehicle in visible location for sand rail vehicles the permit is to be displayed on the backside of the roll bar in the middle.
+For motorcycles, display permit in a location that is visible when the rider is on the vehicle.

 Permits that are lost or damaged, such as broken windows, switching out body parts, or peeled off by removing front forks will be replaced for the full fee and a new permit must be issued.